-It’s how Flatpak, or even Snap operates fundamentally.
+It’s how Flatpak or even Snap operates fundamentally.
 It pulls all dependencies for an app and runs independently.
-The advantage of this design is – you do not need to worry about dependencies, updates.
+The advantage of this design is – you do not need to worry about dependencies or updates.
 All you need to do is install and run.
-On the contrary, it takes up huge amount of disk space.
+On the contrary, it takes up a huge amount of disk space.

-And if you are running Ubuntu, elementary OS or any distribution for longer period, you would be surprised that over time, Flatpak keeps on taking up more space.
+And if you are running Ubuntu, elementary OS or any distribution for a longer period, you would be surprised that Flatpak keeps taking up more space over time.

-Hence, in this guide, we will give you some commands which you can run it by yourself to clean up flatpak apps.
+Hence, in this guide, we will give you some commands you can run yourself to clean up flatpak apps.